yiuyiu/complete-into-react-v4/note.md

 2. state can change while props is immutable.props come from parent to child,while state stay in same level.
 3. 'one way data flow' the data only from parent to child
 4. super(props) React.component we have to do use super otherwise react can't track props
-5. use setState to tell react need to re-render
+5. use setState to tell react need to re-render;add callback function you guareentee that the function will call after the setState
 6. visilize the state

 ```html